rramoscode/rramoscode.github.io/README.md

 ### Narrative:
-The [Enhancement One Narrative](docs/Enhancement Two_Narrative.pdf) provides additional details about Enhancement Two for the NuMe Project.
+The [Enhancement Two Narrative](docs/Enhancement Two_Narrative.pdf) provides additional details about Enhancement Two for the NuMe Project.
 Specifically.
 * Briefly describe the NuMe App.
 * Justify the inclusion of the NuMe App in this ePortfolio.
 * Reflect on the process of enhancing the NuMe App.